jcolag/entropy-arbitrage/2023-12-07-remember-me.md

  > **DATA**: The *Wellington* is the only Federation vessel in this sector.
 It reports normal operations.
 A Ferengi ship within communications range also reports nothing unusual.

-Generally speaking, ships named *Wellington* refer---directly or indirectly---to the Duke of Wellington, [Arthur Wellesley](https://en.wikipedia.org/wiki/Arthur_Wellesley,_1st_Duke_of_Wellington) in particular.
+Generally speaking, ships named *Wellington* refer---directly or indirectly---to the Duke of Wellington, {% wiki Arthur_Wellesley,_1st_Duke_of_Wellington|Arthur Wellesley|en %} in particular.

  > **TRAVELER**: As long as she thinks she is alive, she is alive.
  >